The significance of Trump's victory edit

 Judging from Trump’s post-election bombastic pronouncements and the character of his nominations to positions in his future administration, he himself interprets his victory in the most expansive way.
 He apparently considers himself empowered to make fundamental changes in American political institutions, policies, and culture.
 An important indication is that less than two weeks after the election, most of those he has chosen for key executive positions are ideologically extreme, morally flawed, ignorant about the work of the agencies that they will direct, and inexperienced in managing vast and complex departments.

 All nominees have professed total loyalty to the president-elect; most are on the far right of the political spectrum and are fierce critics of the departments they have been appointed to direct.[11]
-Trump doubtless chose these sycophants to ensure that they will implement his extremist authoritarian agenda.
+Trump doubtless chose these sycophants to ensure that they will pursue his extremist authoritarian agenda.
 (This contrasts with his first term, when several appointees refused to implement his dangerous initiatives.)

 [1] For fine analyses of voting patterns and their significance, see Antoine de Tarlé, “Trump, un succès sans précédent,” Telos, November 7, 2024, and Gérard Grunberg, “Etats-Unis: La fin du libéralism politique?”, Telos, November 19, 2024.